mimischi/minio-dokku/README.md

 you've ever seen - _Docker powered mini-Heroku_.

 ### Requirements

 * A working [Dokku host](http://dokku.viewdocs.io/dokku/getting-started/installation/)

 # Setup

-**Note:** We are going to use the domain `minio.example.com` for demonstration purposes.
-Make sure to replace it to your domain name.
+We are going to use the domain `minio.example.com` and dokku app `minio` for demonstration purposes.
+Make sure to replace it.

 ## Create the app

 Log onto your Dokku Host to create the Minio app:

 ```bash